andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now supports --sample-basename to specify the basename of the sample perf.data file
 * toplev now supports --sample-repeat to interleave measuring and sampling for longer workloads.
 * toplev now supports --sample-args to pass different arguments to the sample perf.